roy-hachnochi/string-art/docs/index.md

 </div>

 ### Linear optimizer
 I love rigorously formulating problems as optimization problems.
 I find it to be one of the most elegant ways to apply the full power of mathematics, and once we succeed in doing so, a vast range of optimization algorithms are suddenly added to our toolbox.
 So naturally, this is what I wanted to do for our String-Art problem.
 The go-to approach would be a linear model.
+It's important to note that modelling the problem as a linear equation is an **approximation** (since in real world overlapping strings don't add up, but just hide eachother), but it's an approximation that works and helps as a relaxation of the problem to a solvable one.

 $$
 \min_x \quad \left\| Ax-b \right\|_2^2  \tag{2}